nizn1770/Archimedes/README.txt

 - want to print out as fraction

 Features to be added:
+- Add counter to keep track of number of cuts on blade
+- Add beginning screen to show finding home point.
 - Add screen to show returning head to home position.
 Wait to remove board
 - CSV file with date/time, horizontal length, vertical length
 - add button to shutdown the entire rasp pi